-- Graphics card memory amount: Important.
+- Graphics card memory amount: Critical.
 Get a card with at least 6GB, and preferably 8GB or more for gaming at 1080p.
 You'll need more memory if you play with all the settings turned up or you install high-resolution texture packs.
-And if you're gaming at very high resolutions such as 4K, 8GB or more is ideal.
+And if you're gaming at very high resolutions such as 4K, more than 8GB is ideal.

 - Form factor: Very important.
 You need to make sure you have room in your case for your card.
 Look at the length, height, and thickness.
-Graphics cards can come in half-height (slim), single-slot, dual-slot, and even triple-slot flavors.
-Most gaming-focused cards will be full-height, and occupy two or more expansion slots, with current-gen cards being thicker and larger than many previous-gen models.
-Even if a card technically only takes up one or two slots in your case, if it has a big heatsink and fan shroud, it can block an adjacent slot.
-If you have a tiny Mini ITX motherboard, look for a “mini” card, which is generally 8 inches long or less.
+Graphics cards can come in half-height (slim), single-slot, dual-slot, and even triple-slot flavors (or more).
+Most gaming-focused cards will be full-height and occupy two or more expansion slots, with current-gen cards being thicker and larger than many previous-gen models.
+Even if a card technically only takes up two slots in your case, if it has a big heatsink and fan shroud, it can block an adjacent slot.
+If you have a tiny Mini-ITX motherboard, look for a 'mini' card, which is generally 8 inches (205mm) long or less.
 However, some cards that carry this moniker are longer, so check the specs.

-- TDP: Very important.
+- TDP: Important.
 Thermal Design Power or TDP is a measurement of heat dissipation, but it also gives you an estimate of how many watts you'll need to run your card at stock settings.
 (Nvidia is shifting to TGP, Total Graphics Power, which means the power of the entire card.)
-If you're running a 400-watt power supply unit (PSU) with an overclocked 95-watt CPU and you want to add a GTX 1080 Ti (which has a 250-watt TDP) you're almost certainly going to need a PSU upgrade.
+If you're running a 400-watt power supply unit (PSU) with an overclocked 95-watt CPU and you want to add a card with a 250-watt TDP, you're almost certainly going to need a PSU upgrade.
 Generally speaking, a 600W PSU was fine for many previous-generation cards.
 But if you're opting for an RTX 3080/RX 6800 XT or above, you're best choosing a higher-wattage PSU, especially if overclocking is in the cards.

 - Ports: Critical.
-Some monitors have HDMI, others use DisplayPort and some older units only have DVI.
+Some monitors have HDMI, others use DisplayPort, and some older units only have DVI.
 A few monitors also support USB Type-C routing DisplayPort signals, but these are relatively rare for the time being.
-Make sure the card has the connectors you need for your monitor(s), so you don't have to buy an adapter—or potentially a new display (unless you want to).
+Make sure the card you plan to buy has the connectors you need for your monitor(s), so you don't have to buy an adapter—or potentially a new display (unless you want to).
 Have a choice and not sure which port you want to use?
-See our HDMI Vs. DisplayPort story for more details.
+See our HDMI vs. DisplayPort story for more details.

 - Clock speed: Somewhat important.
-Among cards with the same GPU (ex: an Nvidia GTX 1060), some will be manufacturer overclocked to a slightly higher speed, which could make a very modest difference in frame rates.
+Among cards with the same GPU (ex: an RTX 3060 Ti), some will be manufacturer overclocked to a slightly higher speed, which can make a modest difference in frame rates.
 Clock speed isn't everything, however, as memory speed, core counts and architecture need to be factored in.
 Better cooling often trumps clock speed as well, on cards with the same GPU.

 - Memory speed / bandwidth: Somewhat important.
-Like higher clock speed, faster memory can make one card slightly faster than another.
+Like higher clock speed, faster memory can make one card faster than another.
 The GTX 1650 GDDR6 for example is about 15% faster than the GTX 1650 GDDR5, all thanks to the increased memory bandwidth.

 Can it support VR?

-If you want to use one of the two leading PC VR platforms, HTC Vive and Oculus Rift, you need at least a mid-range card with optimal performance coming from high-end cards like the Nvidia GTX 1080 or higher.
+If you want to use your GPU with a PC VR HMD, you need at least a mid-range card, with optimal performance coming from a card like the Nvidia RTX 2060 Super/AMD RX 5700 or higher.
 The lowest-end cards you can use with these headsets are the AMD Radeon RX 570 and Nvidia GTX 1060.
-And the card requirements of course increase with newer, higher-resolution headsets like the HTC Vive Pro or Pimax headsets.
+And the card requirements of course increase with newer, higher-resolution headsets.

 What about ray tracing and AI?